Search This Site

 Shiny, with a nice atmo too

-For those who haven't seen the show, and haven't yet figured it out, my little paragraph headings include several slang phrases used frequently.
+For those who haven't seen the show, and haven't yet figured it out, the headings I gave the different sections include several slang phrases used frequently.
 The 'verse of course means the universe, and the phrase "No power in the 'verse can stop me" is uttered by both Kaylee and River in the same episode ("War Stories"), although under quite different circumstances.
 Shiny is a multi-purpose adjective, used in much the same way as groovy in the 1960s, or cool or rad or whatever the common phrase is today.
 Atmo is short for atmosphere, usually used in reference to the atmosphere of a planet or terraformed moon, but it was also used at times to refer to the air inside the ship itself.
 My use of the term here is more about the mood or ambiance aboard Serenity.
 Even though the crew and passengers are from widely varied backgrounds, a definite bond develops between them quickly, and it becomes obvious that most of them could think of no better place to be.

-Gorram is obviously a substitute word (similar to the use of the word "frelling" on Farscape), taking the place of the more commonly used G.D. (something probably not disallowed by today's censors, although there are many who are very offended by the phrase, especially on primetime broadcast television).
+Gorram is obviously a substitute word (similar to the use of the word "frelling" on Farscape or "frak" on Battlestar Galactica), taking the place of the more commonly used G**D*****, (something probably not disallowed by today's censors, although there are many who are very offended by the phrase, especially on primetime broadcast television).
 Along with a couple of other words I assumed were made up, a lot of the expletives uttered are in Chinese.
 I won't try to duplicate any of those, since I would probably get them all wrong anyway.
 I'm not sure if they are even accurate translations of common English phrases, however there is a Chinese translator listed in the credits.
 I have seen interviews with Whedon where he said they did that to give the impression that there is a multi-cultural mix of people in this 'verse, but truth be told, I think it was more so that expletives could be used without running afoul of the censors.
 But to be fair, I should point out that some of the Chinese phrases are not expletives.

 I certainly don't want to imply that Firefly was/is a perfect show.
 There are a couple of weak episodes (IMO, and I'm sure my picks would be argued by others), but that is to be expected in a show with a complex set of characters and situations that have to be addressed.
 If one cared to nit-pick, there are quite a few continuity errors and illogical developments in several episodes (with one HUGE mistake in "Out of Gas"), but in my opinion they never over-shadow the overall excellence in story-telling and character development.
 What is sad is that FOX did not allow them enough time to fully explore all the nuances of the personalities and their intricate interactions, not to mention quite a bit of backstory that would have helped expand our understanding of these people.